-1. Attend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections.
+- 1. Attend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections. - 2.
+Apply online2 to serve on at least one committee of the SA

 Candidates who are listed on the ballot but found not to have fulfilled eligibility requirements prior to tabulation of results will be disqualified with vote counts discarded untallied.